 The Graduate Professional Skills Certificate is an innovative, non-credit program for graduate students and post-doctoral fellows focusing on strengths-based professional skills development.
 The certificate program is offered at no cost to graduate students and post-doctoral fellows.

 How does the program work?

-In this program, graduate students and post-doctoral fellows will identify their strengths, construct a learning plan, reflect on experiential learning, as well as receive classroom instruction and one-on-one coaching on professional skills development.
-Students in the Certificate program will be assessed on a regular basis by the development of a reflective professional skills e-portfolio which is also formally presented to their peers and instructors at the end of the program.
+In this program, graduate students and post-doctoral fellows identify their strengths, construct a learning plan, reflect on experiential learning, and receive one-on-one professional skills coaching.
+Students in the certificate program develop a professional skills eportfolio that documents their achievments and growth.

 The Graduate Professional Skills Certificate program consists of the following two non-credit courses: